zhaoyuzhi/ChildPredictor/README.md

 ### 3.2 Required Libraries

+The implementation is based on CUDA 9.0 and PyTorch 1.1.0.
 The following packages are needed to be installed:

 ```bash
 pytorch==1.1.0